 What is International Working Animal Day?

-SPANA’s fourth annual International Working Animal Day takes place on Saturday 15 June 2019 to raise awareness about the vital role played by working animals in developing countries around the world.
+SPANA’s fifth annual International Working Animal Day, taking place on 19 November 2020, is raising awareness about the essential role played by working animals in developing countries around the world.

-Working animals – such as horses, donkeys, camels and elephants – are relied upon by over 600 million of the world’s poorest people for their livelihoods.
-More than 200 million working animals worldwide do the jobs of trucks, tractors and taxis and, by transporting goods and people, make it possible for impoverished families to earn a living.
+Working animals – such as horses, donkeys, camels and elephants – are the key workers of the developing world.
+More than 200 million working animals support the livelihoods of over 600 million people in the world’s poorest communities.
+By doing the jobs of trucks, tractors and taxis – and transporting people, goods, food, water and firewood – these hardworking animals make it possible for poverty-stricken families to earn a small income and put food on the table.

-SPANA believes that these animals deserve greater recognition.
+SPANA believes that these animals deserve greater respect and recognition.
 And, more importantly, they need our help.